wpengine/headless-docs/content-engine/README.md

 If you do not receive this message, ensure that your access token is set correctly and that the Content Engine plugin is installed.

-With your data synced, you can begin to query your data with Atlas Query Language
+With your data synced, you can begin to query your data with Atlas Query Language.

 ## Atlas Query Language

-Atlas Query Language (AQL) provides a schema that is intuitive to modern javascript developers to use and can retrieve content with absurdly low latency and high throughput, ensuring sites SEO and user experience is maximised.
+Atlas Query Language (AQL) provides an intuitive schema for modern javascript developers to use and can retrieve content with absurdly low latency and high throughput, ensuring maximization for a site's SEO and user experience.

 ## Use AQL